yuhanwwu/ts-git-training/README.md

     - Force push your feature branch.
 It should now be possible to merge the PR that you previously created
         - **Note:** Force pushing is quite dangerous, and you shouldn't get into the habit of doing it other than for this specific case where a branch has been rebased and you need to update the remove version.
 On our project, the `main` branch will be protected against force pushing.
 2. Without using GitHub, get all of the features on to the `main` branch only using `git merge` commands.
-3. Without using GitHub, get all of the features on to the `main` branch only using `git rebase` commands.
+3. Without using GitHub, get all of the features onto a single branch only using `git rebase` commands (this branch doesn't have to be `main`).

 After each run-through, you will want to revert your repository back to its starting state.
 You might want to explore ways of doing this (without re-forking the original repo), for example: